 Chain of Wetlands

 Included as a major part of the Dallas Floodway Extension Project is the development of a series of wetland ponds built to reduce flooding and provide ecosystem restoration.
-When both the Upper and Lower Chain of Wetlands are complete, the two wetland areas will work together to provide heightened flood protection for Dallas and they will encompass a four mile area from Cedar Creek in the north to Loop 12.
+The two projects are: the Upper Chain of Wetlands (57 acres) and the Lower Chain of Wetlands (75 acres).
+The two wetland areas will work together to lower flood levels by as much as four feet in the urban corridors of Dallas during overbanking by the Trinity River.
+The Wetland Chains and this new corridor will encompass a four mile area stretching from Cedar Creek at the north end of Cadillac Heights to the Lower Chain of Wetlands.